-Hurricane Matthew roars toward Jamaica as Category 5
+Hurricane Matthew weakens as it churns toward Jamaica

 'Luxury of time'

 Knabb noted that south Florida could be threatened next week, but residents had "the luxury of time."
-He encouraged people to use it to prepare and buy supplies.
+He urged people to use it to prepare and buy supplies.

 CNN Weather said it is still unclear whether Matthew will hit Florida, where weather models currently have it possibly scraping.
 But by late Sunday or Monday, the dangerous storm should be approaching Jamaica, Haiti and eastern Cuba.